ehamiter/ST2-Color-Console/README.md

 Sublime Text 2 Color Console
 ============================

 This will allow you to see the output of Sublime Text 2's console in a (more-or-less) unified syntax highlighting scheme based on your current theme.
 It's based directly off of the Python and Django standard .tmLanguage files.
-I've found this to help find something visually much faster, since it visually mirrors the code it references.
+I've found this to help find something visually much faster, since it mirrors the code it references.

 ![color console](https://github.com/ehamiter/ST2-Color-Console/raw/master/console.png)